Adg0/bootcamp/UM/README.md

 The relay is built as delegated contract; that is a smart signature.
 A relay is used to break link to new account.

+Safety is taken to protect relay delegation; that is

+1. Rekey check
+2. Fee check
+3. Allows only application calls, specifically to mixer app
+4. On completion is restricted to NoOp

 ### Depositing

 Verify call sent 5 Algos